visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Explode_operator.rst

 Explode origin
 """"""""""""""""""""""""""""

-As mentioned ealier, there are three different choices for an explode **Origin**.
+As mentioned earlier, there are three different choices for an explode **Origin**.
 To explode from a **Point**, click the tab labeled Point in the **Origin** section of the **Explode attributes window**.
-You will then have the oportunity to enter a 3D coordinate defining your point.
+You will then have the opportunity to enter a 3D coordinate defining your point.
 Similarly, to explode from a **Plane**, you must click on the Plane tab.
 You will then have the option to define a plane by a point located on that plane and the plane's normal.
-Lastly, to explode from a **Cylinder**, first click on the Cylinder tab, and then enter two points that lie on a line travelling through the center (lengthwise) of your cylinder.
+Lastly, to explode from a **Cylinder**, first click on the Cylinder tab, and then enter two points that lie on a line traveling through the center (lengthwise) of your cylinder.
 By default, the cylinder has a radius of zero and is treated as a *line* to explode from.
 If you do define a positive radius, any data that is located within that radius will *not* be exploded when executing this explosion.